 Every one of the 14 pieces is a gem, and it seems unjust not to comment on each of them in turn.
 Space being what it is however, I must limit myself to briefly waxing lyrical about the quirky Night Cat, gorgeous Secret Garden, infectious Marimba Dance, evocative Gagaku, irresistible Razzle Dazzle, reflective Cloudscapes …

 Okay, you get the picture!
-The book is just brilliant from start to finish, packed with memorable and in many cases highly distinctive new compositions.
+The book is great from start to finish, packed with distinctive new compositions.
 This is superior music, and not just another batch of pastiches.

 There seems to be an inexhaustible thirst for new educational piano music at present, and the market is undeniably swamped with good new material.
 There’s no way any teacher could (or even should) try to stay on top of it all, or incorporate every new publication that arrives on the scene.

 However, It’s a Piano Thing really does stand out from the crowd.
-The 36 pieces here can be interspersed over several years of learning, without detracting from the student’s commitment to playing music from other genres or composers, making the two books a very solid, long-term recommendation.
+The 36 pieces can be interspersed over several years of learning, without detracting from the student’s commitment to playing music from other genres or composers, making the two books a very solid, long-term recommendation.

 Meanwhile the less patient player, hungry to play through the whole collection, may find here a range of enjoyable challenges which are underscored by solid pedagogic content, leading to accelerated progress as a musician, from beginner through to an upper intermediate level.

-Boosey & Hawkes are to be commended for investing in this talented young composer, and with the support of such a distinguished publisher I for one hope that these pieces make their mark and take up a permanent place in the easy piano repertoire.
+Boosey & Hawkes are to be commended for investing in this talented young composer, and with the support of such a distinguished publisher, I for one hope that these pieces make their mark and take up a permanent place in the easy piano repertoire.

 All products featured on Pianodao are independently selected by Andrew Eales.